top of page

 In 2019, Cosima choreographed the Contemporary piece 'Potentium' which was selected for performance at the Royal Academy of Dance Centennial Celebration in Melbourne, Australia.

 In 2020, Cosima moved to Canada after being invited to join Alberta Ballet School's Professional Division.
-With the uncertainty of the pandemic, Cosima chose to decline the offer and stay in Saskatoon to explore different avenues of dance such as Pavlychenko Folklorique Ensemble, where she is now a full cast member.
+With the uncertainty of the pandemic, Cosima chose to decline the offer and stay in Saskatoon to explore different avenues of dance such as Pavlychenko Folklorique Ensemble, where she was full cast member for 2 seasons.
 After making Saskatoon home, Cosima continues to further her dancer teacher education by recently completing the Canadian Dance Teacher’s Association Summer Syllabus Intensive program in Ballet.

 Cosima is proud to be a part of the Saskatoon School of Dance teaching team and is excited to share her knowledge & love of dance with the students.
-Miss Cosima will also be helping out in the office with communications.
-Welcome Miss Cosima!
+This past year, Miss Cosima became a newly wed and we are so very happy for her.
+She will still be on call for subbing or special projects.

 RACHEL FRASER